Droog Fort, Coonoor

 Droog Fort (also called bakasura malai fort) is a historic fort located 15 km from Coonoor, The Nilgiris, Tamil Nadu.
 The fort was used as an outpost by Tipu Sultan in the 18th century.
 Today, the fort is in ruins, with only one wall remaining.
 The site attracts tourists, who reach the fort by hiking through the Nonsuch Tea Estate.

+In 2023 Tamil Nadu Tourism Development Corporation announced plans to construct a viewing point, food court, and toilets near the ruins.